-First reason is that the canopy cloth may absorb water, making it much heavier and moving the centre of gravity around in unpredictable ways, increasing the risk of a stall/deep stall.
-The more water a wing can absorb the higher the risk, which means that older wings with damaged coating are more prone to these deep stalls than new wings.
-It should also be noted that a wing already flying close to the edge due to line shrinkage or other factors will deep stall sooner due to water absorption.
+First reason: A paraglider flying in heavy rain will soon grow significantly heavier and thereby undergo changes in the centre of gravity and the angle of incidence.
+This may lead to deep stalls.
+Note that older wings will absorb more water than newer ones due to the coating on older wings being more permeable this means that the critical mass may be reached sooner on older wings.
 Second reason has to do with the actual rain drops on the top surface - if enough large rain drops form that the entire top surface is covered, but they don't join together to either flow off or become a homogenous mass, the surface will become so rugged that the airflow separates and the wing stalls.
 This phenomenon has been observed on hang gliders and gliders for years but only recently have we discovered that paragliders may also be affected.
 It is more likely to happen with new wings where the cloth is still highly hydrophobic and the drops thus do not penetrate but remain on the surface.